Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Introduction

-The developments in Virtual Reality, Augmented Reality, and Mixed Reality (VR, AR, MR; extended reality --- XR --- in short), allow for new and exciting improvements over established ways to meet and socialize remotely.
-XR applications emerge in gaming, as well as serious contexts such as healthcare \cite{Pensieri2016,Halbig2022}, education \cite{Kaminska2019,Oberdoerfer2022} and military~\cite{Liu2018}.
+Virtual, Augmented, and Mixed Reality (VR, AR, MR: eXtended Reality, or XR for short) provide many novel and interesting ways to interact with others in a future Metaverse.
+Arguably the most defining feature of such a Metaverse is based on the idea of a Social XR: users engage with each other through avatars, their digital alter egos in the virtual realm.
+Avatar embodiment promises to make the whole range of verbal and non-verbal social signals accessible in virtual encounters, from the full range of gestures to even sometimes just subtleties of facial expressions ~\cite{smith2018communication, Latoschik2019,latoschik2017effect}.

+However, the embodiment by avatars in social virtual encounters brings with it considerable challenges in terms of privacy, identity, and trust~\cite{lin2022digital}.
+How do we know with whom we really interact, i.e., who is controlling the avatars of our virtual peers?
+This problem is significantly exacerbated by the advances in automatic 3D reconstruction of photorealistic avatars~\cite{achenbach2017generation,conf/vrst/WenningerABLB20, 2021:bartl:affordable}, elevating risks of impersonation, privacy breaches, and fraud~\cite{lin2022digital}, and the overall question of a right to one's own virtual body and how such a right can be secured.
+Such questions about virtual doppelgangers are already discussed in the movie industry.
+Metaverse technologies drastically aggravate this problem since they raise similar questions around user identity and authenticity for real-time interactive encounters.

-Central to any XR setup is hardware tracking position and orientation of head and hands to generate an immersive experience and allow interactions with the system.
-Recent work has shown that this tracking data contains user identifying information, which can be exploited for novel authentication and identification solutions: instead of having to deal with cumbersome keyboards for password based methods or additional hardware (i.e., iris or fingerprint scanner), XR users can be recognized solely based on their movements.
+Consequently, ensuring user authenticity is crucial for maintaining the integrity and trustworthiness of Social XR spaces.
+This necessitates robust user identification and verification mechanisms that can operate unobtrusively within the immersive experience.
+In this context, it is interesting to investigate the potential of users' motions.
+Motion tracking is a central feature of XR setups.
+Even consumer-grade XR systems track the user's head position and orientation (to update the egocentric view) and at least one hand or controller (to approximate the position and orientation of a hand), since this is essential for creating an immersive experience and facilitating system interactions.
+Recent work \cite{Kupin2019, Li2016, Liebers2020, Liebers2021, Liebers2022, Mathis2020, Miller2019, Miller2020, Miller2020a, Miller2021, Miller2022CombiningBiometrics, Miller2022TemporalBiometrics, Moore2021PersonalSessions, Munsell2012, Nguyen2018, Pfeuffer2019, Rogers2015, Rack2022ComparisonSequences} has shown that this tracking data contains identifying patterns of users.
+Hence, it can be exploited for novel biometric motion-based identification and verification (i.e., authentication) solutions: instead of having to deal with cumbersome keyboards for password-based methods or additional hardware (i.e., iris or fingerprint scanner), XR users can be recognized solely based on their individual motion patterns.
+In addition, this recognition is not only applicable during onboarding (i.e., login).
+Instead, it can be performed even unobtrusively and at any time during an XR session, enabling on-demand verification of our virtual peers.